whatbirdisthat/container-squid/README.md

 2. `squid-fat-cache` has ssh open too so tinkering
 3. `squid-cache` assumes have a folder called /var/cache/squid and tries to give it full ownership to a user called "squid"

+> I have a ssd mounted at /var/cache and some of these scripts assume you have a folder called `/var/cache/squid` FYI

 ## If you don't want to use docker-compose

 ```bash